Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

 • Add the eggs to the food processor and mix until the dough starts to form into a ball, about 30 seconds.
-(See notes in the post for how to trouble shoot a ball that won't form.)
+(See note 2 below for how to trouble shoot a ball that won't form.)

 • Take the dough ball out of the food processor and knead it by hand on a clean countertop until it forms a smooth ball.